Arnav0400/personal-5fb50/content/time.md

       #### AUGUST, 2021

-      *   Won Amazon ML Challenge-2021.
+      *   National Winner at Amazon ML Challenge-2021.

       #### MAY, 2021